-Believe it or not, there is something that is free inside of Disney parks — water!
-There are water fountains throughout the parks, and you can also request free ice water at any quick service restaurant.
+Believe it or not, there is something that is free inside Disney parks — water!
+There are water fountains throughout the parks, and you can also request free ice water at any quick-service restaurant.

-By bringing your own water bottle, you can save lots of money while staying hydrated.
+By bringing your own reusable water bottle, you can save lots of money while staying hydrated.

-Who doesn’t love snacks?
-Bring them to the parks with you.
-If you also have a little one, you’ll also need to bring baby food with you as well.
+If you love snacks, you should bring them to the parks with you.
+If you also have a little one, you’ll also likely need to bring baby food with you as well.

 A small, soft cooler (or even a lunchbox) is a great option to keep your goodies cool in the heat.

 Hot Tip: Guests are no longer allowed to bring loose ice inside of coolers into the parks, though you can bring ice inside water bottles or resealable bags, or use ice packs.

 If you are visiting Disney World, there is a good chance that it will rain at some point.
 Unless you’re really lucky, you will probably need a poncho so you can continue to explore the park without getting soaked.

 The same goes for your stroller: be sure to have something to keep the stroller, its riders, and all of your contents dry!